maclong9/dotfiles/readme.md

 - [ ] TODO: Using Pixelmator Pro create keybinding sheets for window management.
 - [ ] TODO: Replace install script with branches.
-- [ ] TODO: Write theme zwitcher in zig: themes dir,  theme.yml (include or hardcode), stores previous, uses sd or similar to replace colours.
+- [ ] TODO: Write theme zwitcher in zig: themes dir,  theme.yml (include or hardcode), stores previous, uses sd or similar to replace colours, initialise which sets up config files by replacing all client.border etc with $mantle etc.